Aidenclark-github/AI/Readme.md

 - Instructor (Facilitator): [Badri Adhikari](http://umsl.edu/~adhikarib/){:target="_blank"}
 - Email: adhikarib@umsl.edu
-- Class meets: Mo/We 6:55 to 8:10 PM; Mo at SSB 410 and We online synchronously via Zoom (see Canvas for the link)
+- Class meets: 6:55 to 8:10 PM - Mondays at SSB 410 and Wednesdays online synchronously via Zoom (see Canvas for the link)
 - Office hours: Mondays 4:55 PM to 6:55 PM (please email to inform)

 **Teaching philosophy:** Computer science and technology is mostly a practical discipline.
 To learn the fundamentals, an effective strategy is to follow an iterative process of <em>reading, analyzing, and coding</em>.
 However, many students either like to <em>analyze</em> or <em>code</em> but not both.
 While some of us enjoy developing the skills for critically assessing the concepts and algorithms, many others enjoy programming and love building things.
 I think that an effective computer science course should be a balance of (a) theoretical knowledge to understand how computer technology works, and (b) implementation skills to test and execute the theories and algorithms.
 I design course contents and assignments so that students have an opportunity to improve both: analytical and programming skills.
 Students with a rich programming experience may find this balance slightly easier but will have a platform to explore further.
 For many others who do not consider themselves expert programmers, taking such a course will be a rewarding experience.